NeguseNegest/Ragops-Control-Plane/README.md

 export GEMINI_MODEL=gemini-3.6-flash
 ```

+Both API keys may be present, but `RAGOPS_LLM_PROVIDER` selects exactly one runtime provider: `template`, `openai`, or `gemini`.
+Restart the API after changing it.
 Keep real API keys out of the repository.
-The ignored `.env` file can hold local values, but `make serve` requires those values to be exported into the shell environment first.
+The ignored `.env` file can hold local values, but `make serve` does not load that file automatically; export the values into the shell first.
 Docker Compose reads `.env` for variable substitution and passes the selected provider configuration to the API container.

 ### Prepare the corpus and index